refusetoloose/Rule-Based-Systems-and-First-Order-Logic-Repository/README.md

-# Expert Systems Lab Repository
+# Rule-Based Systems and First-Order Logic Repository

 ## Description
 This repository contains Python code and instructions for a series of activities aimed at exploring expert systems, rule-based reasoning, and first-order logic.
 The activities are designed to provide practical experience in implementing and reasoning with rule-based systems, as well as solving logical puzzles using first-order logic.